cloudflare/cloudflare-docs/content/images/cloudflare-images/transform/resize-images.md

 # Resize images

-Cloudflare Images supports variants that specify how images should be resized for different use cases.
+Resizing images in Cloudflare Images works by creating variants of your image.
+Variants let you specify how images should be resized for different use cases.
 You can configure up to 20 variants.

 Each variant has properties including the width and height of resized images.